Frances Foxcroft: An Englishwoman in Vancouver’s Labour Movement

 Authors: Pam Smith

-Frances Foxcroft (1888-1968) known in the BC labour movement as the woman who courageously stood in the way of a violent mob of soldiers during the 1918 “Ginger Goodwin General Strike” organized at Vancouver’s Labor Temple.
-In this article, Pam Smith explores Frances Foxcroft’s life, prior to arriving in Vancouver in 1912, and upon her return to England in 1923.
+Frances Foxcroft (1888-1968) is known in the BC labour movement as the woman who courageously stood in the way of a violent mob of soldiers during the “Ginger Goodwin General Strike” centred around Vancouver’s Labor Temple in 1918.
+In this article, Pam Smith* explores Frances Foxcroft’s life, prior to arriving in Vancouver in 1912, and upon her return to England in 1923, uncovering new details that explain her courage and resilience.

 Frances Foxcroft was born on 9 November 1888 at Hayclose, Hesket, Cumberland, the daughter of Robert Foxcroft, a journeyman joiner, and Mary Ann (née Carson).
 By the time of the 1911 census, she was living with her parents and siblings, Mary Ellen and Annie, and working as a postal telegraph clerk.
 At this date—2 April 1911—she was already pregnant.